bws428/pytorch-test/README.md

 ## Install Miniconda3

 [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) is a free minimal installer for [Conda](https://docs.conda.io/en/latest/), the most popular package manager for scientific computing.
-It is a small bootstrap version of the more full-featured (maybe bloated?)
+It is a small bootstrap version of the more fully-featured (maybe bloated?)
 [Anaconda](https://www.anaconda.com/) platform that includes only `conda`, Python, the packages they both depend on, and a small number of other useful packages (like `pip`, `zlib`, and a few others).
 If you need more packages, use the `conda install` command to install from thousands of packages available by default in Anaconda’s public repo.

 In iTerm2, run the following commands, one after the other: